auremoser/uofm-2015/README.md

-# Color-by-Number Cartography with CartoDB
+# Color-by-Number Cartography + CartoDB

 ### CONTENTS
 This repo contains "code checkpoints" for a workshop at the University of Maryland outlined [here]().